jishnuraj-k/ProJiNu/README.md

 saved befored by making Absolute time or Real time as index columns and I saved these files as detailDownsampled.csv, DetailTempDownsampled.csv and DetailVolDownsampled.csv.
 The I created a jupyter notebook (Task 3) for applying low pass filter for noise reduction and I visualised it using a plot functiom.
-Then I used profiling (Cprofile) (Task 4) for running the functions that I created in this program.
+Then I used profiling (Cprofile) (Task 4) for running the functions that I created in this program and the results are stored into a text file(cprofile2.txt).
 In the task 5 (unittest) I made every function to return a Boolean value and I tested whether its returning true value using assert value function.
 Then in the task6 I checked whether the code that I wrote follow PEP-8 using pylint and I stored the results to text file (unittestresult.txt).